etendosoftware/docs/docs/developer-guide/etendo-classic/how-to-guides/How_to_run_an_initial_client_setup_process.md

 ## Module configuration

-Etendo distributes accounting 'csv files' as modules which can be applied as reference data.
+Etendo distributes accounting `csv files` as modules which can be applied as reference data.
 These kinds of modules are part of the Etendo localization for a given country.

 There are some additional modules that may be important for the initial client setup.